mr-satan1/jehuty/README.md

 ## Future Capabilities
 * Adjust Jehuty server to scale out to at least 10 client endpoint connections.
 * Add basic endpoint management commands, such as: shutdown, restart, run updates.
+* Adjust Jehuty client to pass the IPv4 via command arguments rather than hardcoded.

 ## Building Windows Client
 To build the client, install PyInstaller.
 Then, execute:  "pyinstaller.py --noconsole JehutyClient.py".
 This will allow the PE to execute with no console window aka silently.